 There will be some planning up front and a small outlay of money for the beds, but you will save hundreds of hours of weeding and eliminate the wasteful watering of paths that occur in the “traditional” method.
-PLUS, you’ll be able to grow things on your timetable and not be at the whim of wet or dry spring weather determining when you can till to be able to plant, which you can read more about in the other parts of this vegetable gardening 101 series.
+PLUS, you’ll be able to grow things on your timetable and not be at the whim of wet or dry spring weather determining when you can till to be able to plant.

-So, what do you think?
-Ready to plan for easy care?
+Ready to plan your vegetable garden design for easy care?

 You can check out the rest of our 101 gardening series for more information: